Marketing and Advertising Graduate Programs: PhD & Master's in Alberta

 |University||# of Credits Required||Start Dates||Minimum Months to Complete|

-How Much Does A Masters in Marketing Degree Cost?
+How Much Does A Masters in Marketing and Advertising Degree Cost?

 The average cost of a of a graduate degree from a public institution is $11,617 per year.
 This means you will be able to find programs both more affordable and more expensive than the average.